EHoTiNKA/Brokol-Web/README.md

 # Brokol Web

 This is my first layout project for practicing layout and programming skills of websites.
+Created using:
+- Vite + React
+- Sass

 ## Future plans